mttmantovani/thesis-pandoc-markdown/source/cps.md

 In order to write the full Hamiltonian of the system, I first briefly derive the effective Hamiltonian for a CPS in the limit of large superconducting gap $\Delta$ [@Rozhkov2000;@Eldridge2010].
 A superconductor is tunnel-coupled to two quantum dots with spin-degenerate levels, each in contact with a metallic lead through a tunneling barrier (see @fig:cps:system).
-In principle, we can include finite intradot ($U_\alpha$) and interdot ($U$) Coulomb repulsion strengths.
+In principle, one can include finite intradot ($U_\alpha$) and interdot ($U$) Coulomb repulsion strengths.
 The Hamiltonian for the dots thus reads: